Skip to content

 /bots Check status of all trading bots

-/lp Liquidity pool management
+/lp Liquidity pool management - view positions, pools, and explorer

 /routines Run configurable Python scripts